Strongly Local Hypergraph Diffusions for Clustering and Semi-supervised Learning: Experiments

 \section{Experiments}

 In the experiments, we will investigate both the LHQD (2-norm) and 1.4-norm cut objectives with the $\delta$-linear threshold as the splitting function (more details about this function in \S\ref{sec:local-ppr}).
 Our focus in this experimental investigation is on the use of the methods for semi-supervised learning.
 Consequently, we consider how well the algorithms identify ``ground truth'' clusters that represent various known labels in the datasets when given a small set of seeds.
+(We leave detailed comparisons of the conductances to a longer version.)